seppo0010/pcitrw/01-02-map-reduce.md

 ![](01-02-map-reduce.elections.png)

-#### Properties
+#### Definition

-The benefit of map/reduce is to divide a big problem into smaller ones that can be done at the same time, and then use the results of each to get the general result.
+Map/reduce allows us to divide a big problem into smaller ones that can be done at the same time, and then use the results of each to get the general result.